 The carrying amounts reported in the Company's consolidated balance sheets for cash, cash equivalents and accounts payable approximate fair value based on the short-term nature of these instruments.
-The carrying value of the loan payable approximates fair value due to market terms.

 Property and equipment

 Property and equipment are carried at cost.
 Depreciation and amortization expense are recorded over the estimated useful lives of the assets using the straight-line method.
 A summary of the estimated useful lives is as follows: